Chatham Sound: Hydrography

-Most of Chatham Sound is less than 100 fathom deep, except in the northern part of the sound where depth exceeds 300 fathom.
+Chatham Sound contains many rocks, reefs, and shoals, and is mostly under 100 fathom deep, except in the northern part of the sound where depth exceeds 300 fathom.

-Chatham Sound is characterized by lower salinity near-surface waters on its eastern side, transitioning to higher salinity near-surface waters on the western side.
+The sound is characterized by lower salinity near-surface waters on its eastern side, transitioning to higher salinity near-surface waters on the western side.

 Chatham Sound is an area of very large tides, with tidal ranges reaching peak values of 7.7 m and an average tidal range of 4.9 m.
 Currents are proportionately strong, and highly variable due to a combination of large tidal ranges, seasonally strong winds, and large peak freshwater discharges from the Skeena and Nass Rivers.

+Tidal streams in the sound rarely exceed 4 kph, with lower speeds in the north between Dundas Island and the northern extent of Tsimpsean Peninsula.

+Surface circulation is dominated by a strongly seasonal freshwater current, which flows into the southeast from three channels: approximately 75% of the Skeena River flows equally through Marcus Passage and Telegraph Passage, while the remaining 25% of the Skeena River flows through Inverness Passage.

+An underwater fiber-optic cable extends westward from Ridley Island, then proceeds north along Chatham Sound to Dixon Entrance, before continuing northwest across Dixon Entrance into United States territorial waters.

 Ecology

 As a result of tidal mixing, Chatham Sound is an area of particularly high primary productivity and highly concentrated phytoplankton biomass.

 The sound has the largest diversity of shrimp species in the Pacific North Coast Integrated Management Area, with numbers dominated by humpback shrimp.

 There are also major aggregations of Dungeness crab in the area.

 Once thought to be extinct, sponge reefs are now known to be a significant component of the sound floor.
 The largest cluster is now designated the Chatham Sound Reef Complex.

+The sound is part of the Pacific Flyway migration route, providing important habitats for geese, sea ducks, raptors, and crows.

+The majority of shoreline has a NOAA Environmental Sensitivity Index in the high to very high range, which includes the southern intertidal flats.

+The NOAA Oil Residence Index indicates that 75% of the shoreline has a high oil residence time of months to years.